Please join us for our 2023 Kōkua Mau Monthly Virtual Meetings on Zoom

 There is plenty of free parking all around the buildings on the campus.

 Take the first right on the Pali Highway after the merge with the H1 turn-off.
 Take a right on Lusitania and the driveway into the temple campus is to your right.
-There is a second entrance on the makai side, right after the bus stop, if you missed it.
+There is a second entrance on the makai side, right after the bus stop, if you missed the first one.

 We are grateful for the temple to invite us and host our meetings since 2018.

 Agenda for April 2018: We are having a presentation by students from the Iolani Hospice Program.
 These amazing high school students are trained to serve as hospice volunteers at the bedside of people at the end of life and have moving and profound stories to tell.
 We’ll also be hearing updates from National Healthcare Decisions events, Oncology on Canvas, legislative updates and other happenings in the community.